erdos-project/erdos/README.md

-The Python interface provides easy integration with popular libraries such as tensorflow, but comes at the cost of performance (e.g. slower serialization and the [lack of multithreading](https://wiki.python.org/moin/GlobalInterpreterLock)).
+The Python interface provides easy integration with popular libraries such as tensorflow, but comes at the cost of performance (e.g. slower serialization and the [lack of parallelism within a process](https://wiki.python.org/moin/GlobalInterpreterLock)).

 The Rust interface provides more safety guarantees (e.g. compile-time type checking) and faster performance